IBM/c2c/docs/reference.md

 result in more CPU usage and may not significantly reduce the size of the datastream.

-A value of 4 has been found to be a good compromise between compression overhead and data size.
-For slow networks, a higher value may reduce transmission times at the expense of increased CPU overhead.
+A value of 4 has been found to be a good compromise between compression overhead and data size on slow networks (<1Gb/s).
+For high-speed networks, a value of 0 is recommended unless there is a requirement to reduce network traffic.

 ## Stored Procedures and Functions